Vahini-Kumar-Guttula/ML-Model-for-Crop-yield-Prediction/README.md

 # Application
 This system supports farmers and agricultural planners in making data-driven decisions about which crops to plant, aiming to optimize yield based on historical data and current environmental conditions.

+# Timeline
+Developed: Nov 2020 - April 2021

+# Collaboration

+**Team Members:** Collaborated with 3 team members who played key roles in the project.

+**Data Gathering: **Assisted in collecting and preparing the historical crop yield data.

+**Testing:** Contributed to testing the model and ensuring its accuracy and reliability.

+**Documenting:** Helped in documenting the methodology, results, and usage instructions.

 # Repository Contents
 **Codebase:** Implementation of the machine learning model and data processing scripts.